eduardohenriquearnold/eduardohenriquearnold.github.io/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
 ---
-I'm a lead computer vision engineer at [Cartesian](https://www.cartesian.systems/) where I work on visual relocalisation, structure-from-motion and general 3D vision.
-I was previously at [Niantic](https://nianticlabs.com/) also working on visual relocalization and SLAM.
+I'm a Sr. Computer Vision engineer at [Hover](https://hover.to/) where I work on 3D reconstruction, structure-from-motion and general 3D vision.
+I was previously at [Niantic](https://nianticlabs.com/) also working on visual relocalization and 3D reconstruction.
 I hold a PhD from the University of Warwick (UK) in the [Intelligent Vehicles group](https://warwick.ac.uk/fac/sci/wmg/research/cav/).
 My research focused on 3D vision for autonomous driving, including cooperative 3D object detection, point cloud registration and sensor pose optimisation.